 Fitzroy River Turtle

 Rheodytes leukops, a species of turtle from the Rheodytes genus, live in the Fitzroy River.
-The other species in that genus, Rheogytes devisi, has long since gone extinct, leaving only them as the remaining species.
+The other species in that genus, Rheogytes devisi are some Australian extinct animals, leaving only them as the remaining species.
 In Queensland, Australia’s Fitzroy River and its tributaries are where you can find them.

 Fitzroy River turtles spend roughly 21 days submerged.
 They are remarkably adaptable creatures.
 The other species of their genus are extinct, leaving only these critters as survivors.
 The extinct species was known by the name “Rheodytes devisi”.
 September to October is the time when they lay their eggs.